 In 2009, Kate Moss co-chaired the Met Gala, with Marc Jacobs sponsoring the exhibit.
 The two walked the red carpet arm-in-arm.

-The exhibit focused on iconic models of the twentieth century, including Moss, Naomi Campbell and Cindy Crawford, and their roles in the evolution of the fashion industry.
-The exhibition featured haute couture and ready-to-wear pieces with photography and video footage of models during their respective era.
+The exhibit focused on iconic models of the twentieth century, including Moss, Naomi Campbell, Cindy Crawford, and their roles in the evolution of the fashion industry.
+It also featured haute couture and ready-to-wear pieces with photography and video footage of models during their respective era.

 2006: AngloMania: Tradition and Transgression in British Fashion